MarkAdell/my_articles/to_do_lists/README.md

 There is no right, wrong, or even recommended way to structure your to-do lists.
 You can structure them in any way you like, as long as they are effective and achieve the benefits we discussed in the previous section.

-I'm going to share two of the lists that I use, which I believe will be common to all of us, as they are the ones that we use on a daily basis: "Daily to-do list" and "Pool of to-dos".
+I'm going to share two of the lists that I use, which I believe everyone can make use of, as these are the ones we use in our day-to-day lives: "Daily to-do list" and "Pool of to-dos".

 Other lists that you may consider having, just to give you an idea: Goals for Q1 2024, Shopping list, Places to visit, Future tasks (tasks not immediately necessary but you don't want to forget), and more.

-Let's talk more about the Daily to-do list and the Pool of to-dos.
+Let's explore the Daily to-do list and the Pool of to-dos.

 ### 1. Daily to-do list

 We are all familiar with this one.
-This list contains tasks to be completed on a particular day.
-It should be filled at the beginning of the day and updated as necessary throughout this day.
+This list contains tasks to be completed within a specific day.
+It should be prepared at the start of the day and updated as necessary throughout the day.

 ### 2. Pool of to-dos

-This list is used for tasks that are ready to be executed but you can't squeeze them all in your today's to-dos.
+This list is used for tasks that are ready to be executed, but can't all be squeezed into today's to-dos.
 It serves as a pool of tasks waiting for their turn to be moved to the Daily to-do list when the time is right.

 Whenever a task of this nature comes up, drop it to your pool of to-dos.